About the Restaurant

-Savvy Crossroads Arts District dwellers and business executives reluctant to make the trek back to suburbia, wander to Lulu’s for an amazing Happy Hour Monday through Saturday between 4 and 6 p.m. and all day Sunday.
+Savvy Crossroads Arts District dwellers and business executives reluctant to make the trek back to suburbia, wander to Lulu’s for an amazing Happy Hour Monday through Sunday between 2 and 6 p.m.
 Lulu’s pays attention to thirst-quenchers with house made infusions, delicious Thai inspired martinis, a Thai Island Ice Tea, and other drinks that almost trump the good eats.

 It’s no accident that Monyakula’s food is certifiably authentic: Her Thai and Swiss father blessed his daughter with some formidable food chops early on.
 “The reason I opened this restaurant is because my fondest childhood memory was my dad preparing meals for friends and family,” Monyakula says.
 “In Thailand you’re always talking about the next meal.”
 Lucky for us!

 The two question I get asked most often are: what made you decide to open a restaurant and why Thai?